slsa-framework/slsa-proposals/0006/README.md

     evaluates the request, and sets up the new version in the repo.
--   If a change is desired in the prior or future version, the contributor should fork the repo, clone it locally if they are familiar with git, make the change in the `main:docs/<version>` directory, and send a PR against `main`.
+-   If a change is desired in the prior or future version, the contributor should fork the repo, clone it locally if they are familiar with git, make the change in the `main:docs/<version>` directories, and send a PR against `main`.

 ### Automate Building and Deploying The Website